shailesh20032006/Menu-Driven-Computer-Graphics-Algorithms-using-Turbo-C-BGI-Graphics-/README.md

 Project Description
 <small>This project is a menu-driven computer graphics program developed using Turbo C++ and BGI graphics library.
 It demonstrates the implementation of fundamental computer graphics algorithms such as line drawing, circle drawing, and basic geometric shapes.
-The program provides manual input to the user for drawing shapes and uses classic algorithms taught in Computer Graphics (CG) courses.<small>
+The program provides manual input to the user for drawing shapes and uses classic algorithms taught in Computer Graphics (CG) courses.</small>